Dinners on the Farm

 To make reservations for one or more of the dinners, please CLICK ON THE LINK IN THE DESCRIPTION OF EACH FARM DINNER ON THE "DINNER SEASON" PAGE OF OUR WEBSITE.

 Our policy regarding children and pricing: Given the limited number of seats for each dinner, we are not able to offer a reduced price on meals for children.
-We don't discourage people from bringing their children; however the meal would remain the full price.
+We don't discourage people from bringing their children; however you will be charged the full price for their ticket.
 Please let us know in advance if you plan to bring your children.

-CANCELLATION POLICY: You can receive a full refund if you cancel your reservation one week prior to the date of the dinner you are scheduled to attend.
-Please email or call us as soon as possible, if you need to cancel (firstname.lastname@example.org or 217-643-2314).
-If you cancel less than one week prior to the dinner, we won't be able to issue you a refund.
+CANCELLATION POLICY: You can receive a full refund if you cancel your reservation two weeks prior to the date of the dinner you are scheduled to attend.
+Please email or call us as soon as possible, if you need to cancel (email@example.com or 217-840-4097).
+If you cancel less than two weeks prior to the dinner, we won't be able to issue you a refund.

 WAITING LIST POLICY: We no longer take names for waiting lists for each dinner.
 If we receive cancellations, we will re-post the seats on the website, notify folks through our email list or Facebook page, sell them at the Farmer’s Market, and/or post them on Facebook.
 It pays to check the ShowClix website from time to time to see if seats reappear for specific dinners.